 Watch buyers often choose a target price range before narrowing their search down in any other way.
 One of the most common target prices is roughly between $200 and $1,000.
-Two brands that fit into this category are Tissot and Hamilton, two esteemed organizations that belong to the Swatch Group.
-Below, I explain how similar these companies are and give some guidance on how you can choose between them.
+Two brands that fit into this category are Tissot and Hamilton; two esteemed organizations that belong to the Swatch Group.
+Below, I’ll explain how similar these companies are and give some guidance on how you can choose between them.

-Hamilton’s history begins in the late 1800s when the company decided to specialize in watches for railroad workers.
+Hamilton’s history began in the late 1800s when the company decided to specialize in watches for railroad workers.
 With a target market and a brand identity under their belt, they began to gain acclaim in the United States.
 What really made Hamilton takeoff was the two World Wars, as they manufactured timepieces for the US army in both of them.
 One of their most famous horological innovations was introducing an electrically powered product in 1957.
 Today, they are owned by the Swatch Group, which is a large timepiece conglomerate.

 Tissot is a classic Swiss brand that is much older than you might expect.
 It was founded in 1853, and at that time mostly sold pocket watches in Russia.
 Much like Hamilton, this company saw a boom after World War II, started to enter into partnerships with other companies, and eventually was bought by the Swatch Group.

 As you can see, there isn’t much of a difference between these brands when it comes to history and culture.
 Both are quite old, have respectable heritage, and are now part of a larger investment group.
 I personally trend towards Hamilton due to their United States roots, but that preference is minimal.